The basic steps involved in a typical Chapter 13 bankruptcy case.

 If You Can’t Make Plan Payments

 If for some reason you cannot finish a Chapter 13 repayment plan — for example, you lose your job six months into the plan and can’t keep up the payments — the bankruptcy trustee may modify your plan, or the court might let you discharge your debts on the basis of hardship.
 Examples of hardship would be a sudden plant closing in a one-factory town or a debilitating illness.
+Make sure to consult an experienced bankruptcy attorney to determine if you can modify your plan given your circumstances.

 If the bankruptcy court won’t let you modify your plan or give you a hardship discharge, you might be able to convert to a Chapter 7 bankruptcy or ask the bankruptcy court to dismiss your Chapter 13 bankruptcy case (you would still owe your debts, plus any interest creditors did not charge while your Chapter 13 case was pending).
 For information on your alternatives in this situation, see Chapter 13 Bankruptcy: Keep Your Property & Repay Debts Over Time, by Stephen Elias and Robin Leonard (Nolo).